I-rem/Boot2root/writeup1.md

 DOWNLOADED: 4612 - FOUND: 2
 ```

 With the **non-recursive** option dirb will just list the first level directories of the main URL that was specified in the command.
 We don't have the permission to access 2 of these directories as indicated by the **403 status code**.
-But we 3 new directories ready for inspection:
+But we have these 3 directories ready for inspection:
 - /forum
 - /phpmyadmin
 - /webmail